kqr/kqr.github.com/_posts/2012-11-23-part-7-numbers-and-strings.md

     ...
 <div class="label">The error message that ensues when we try to print a number</div>

-This is because `putStrLn` expects a *string*, but we're handing it a number!
-We need a way to turn the number into a string, and luckily, Haskell comes with a function to do precisely that!
+This is because `putStrLn` expects a *string*, but we're handing it a number.
+We need a way to turn the number into a string, and luckily, Haskell comes with a function to do precisely that.
 The function `show` converts the number `53` to the string `"53"`.
 Stay in the interpreter with me for just a minute more, and we will take `show` for a spin.

     Prelude> show 53
     "53"